 If you have ever had a severe allergic reaction or anaphylaxis to anything else, including after receiving a vaccine, you can still get the vaccine, but you must tell the immunisation provider beforehand.

 Vaccines are usually delivered in a healthcare setting by trained professionals who have the right medications and equipment on hand and know what to do if there is an issue.

 How effective are the COVID-19 vaccines?

-The results from the clinical trials to date have shown both the AstraZeneca and Pfizer vaccines to be effective in providing protection against COVID-19.
+The results from the clinical trials to date have shown AstraZeneca, Pfizer, and Moderna vaccines to be effective in providing protection against COVID-19.

 If as many people as possible are immunised against COVID-19, regardless of which vaccine they have, this will make a significant difference in keeping everyone safe.

 The vaccine is free for all Australian citizens, permanent residents and most visa-holders.